Personality issues get in the way of weight loss

 The CSIRO Study conducted a survey, stipulating 6 types of personalities when it comes to weight loss.

-The behavioral patterns that have been defined help you to recognize your weaknesses.
+The behavioral patterns that have been defined help you to recognize what your weaknesses are.
 Therefore, it facilitates the choice of the best strategy focusing not only on fat loss, but on the benefits aimed at metabolism as a whole.

 Recognize your personality and try to act in the cause that prevents you from correctly following a healthy routine.